mukimasta/mukimasta.github.io/themes/book/README.md

 # (Optional) If you have enabled BookComments for the site, you can disable it for specific pages.
 bookComments = true

-# (Optional) Set to 'false' to exclude page from search index.
+# (Optional) Set to 'true' to exclude page from search index.
-bookSearchExclude = true
+bookSearchExclude = false

-# (Optional) Set explicit href attribute for this page in a menu (if BookMenuBundle not set)
+# (Optional) Set explicit href attribute for this page in a menu.
 bookHref = ''

+# /!\ This is an experimental feature, might be removed or changed at any time
+# (Optional) Set an icon for the menu entity of the page, icons are discovered from `assets/icons` folder.
+bookIcon = 'calendar'
 ```

 ### Partials